facebook/react-native/README.md

 [new-app]: https://reactnative.dev/docs/getting-started
 [existing]: https://reactnative.dev/docs/integration-with-existing-apps

-You can read more about the macOS implementation in our website - [React Native for Windows + macOS](https://microsoft.github.io/react-native-windows/)
+You can read more about the macOS implementation in our website - [React Native for Windows + macOS](https://microsoft.github.io/react-native-windows/).
+You can read about how we manage this fork in our [docs](docs/) folder.

 ## Requirements